-It is recognised from research done in the aged care population that environmental aspects of hospitals contribute to delirium, and environmental alterations can prevent delirium.
-It has been suggested that rates of delirium are potentially relevant as proxy measures of the quality of in-patient care.
+It is recognised from research in the aged care population that environmental aspects of hospitals contribute to delirium, and environmental alterations can prevent delirium.

-A similar approach has not been studied in the palliative care setting.
-Questions about how settings of care affect the mental state of cognitively vulnerable palliative care patients, which aspects of the organisation of care may contribute to the incidence of delirium in palliative care patients, and how delirium impacts on patients’ ability to be cared for in different settings (including at home) have not yet been studied.
+Questions about how settings of care affect the mental state of cognitively vulnerable palliative care patients, which aspects of the organisation of care may contribute to the incidence of delirium in palliative care patients, and how delirium impacts on a patients’ ability to be cared for in different settings (including at home) are being studied.

 - This includes minimising the medication burden wherever possible, with special attention to psychoactive drugs.
 A careful assessment of benefit and burden of any medications given to treat palliative care symptoms is necessary.

 - Educating and counselling caregivers is an important aspect of managing patients at risk for delirium, or when delirium is diagnosed.
 [7,8]